sekerefe/TRPolEcon_Public/README.md

 - Use AI-assisted tools (e.g., ChatGPT, Claude, NotebookLM) to generate summaries and essays.
 - Publish interactive visualisations and searchable entries.
 - Provide open access to data, code, and documentation for scholarly reuse.

 ---

+## Available Datasets

+Datasets withing the Database include:

+- **The Turkish Political Economy Biographical Library** is a dataset where we compile biographical information on economists, authors, and influential figures who shaped Ottoman and Turkish economies from the 1800s to the present,
+- **The Turkish Political Economy Bibliographical Library** is a dataset where we compile bibliographical information on the authors who we cover in the Turkish Political Economy Biographical Library,
+- **The Turkish Political Economy Library of Passages** is a dataset containing translated economic excerpts from significant economists' publications.
+When complete, this dataset will serve as an anthology of economic writings from the Ottoman Empire and the Republic of Türkiye,
+- **The Turkish Political Economy Deep Research Library** is a dataset that uses major AI tools such as Gemini and Perplexity to analyze economists' contributions and create biographical summaries.
+This dataset provides AI-generated life stories of selected authors,
+- **The Turkish Political Economy Timeline of Events** is a dataset that chronicles major events, including significant publications and political developments since the 1800s,
+- **The Turkish Political Economy Schools and Departments Directory** is a dataset containing a list of institutions that have offered economics courses.
+This directory tracks the historical development of economics education in Turkish institutions from the Ottoman era to modern times.

+---